Bernardo-Castilho/SimScript/README.md

 ## Entities

 Represent active elements that execute scripts.
-Scripts are JavaScript methods that contain instructions for entities.
-Typical actions are entering and leaving queues, going through delays, or sending signals.
+Scripts are async methods that contain instructions for entities.
+Typical actions include entering and leaving **queues**, going through **delays**, and sending or waiting for **signals**.

 ## Animation